macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 * But they are ready for production
 * Better than JS Framework of the past
 * We are not going to spend time with that history, but it is important because there is a lot of outdated or incorrect information about why they don’t work and you shouldn’t use them.
+* The key takeaway is all the specs we are about to talk about are supported across all evergreen browsers.

 ---
 ## Web Component Definition